Sayantani Ghosh: Early life and career

 In 2020, she made a cameo appearance in Barrister Babu as Rasiya Bai.

 In December 2020, she replaced Shweta Gulati's character Jhanvi Bansal in the Sony SAB series Tera Yaar Hoon Main and entered the show as Daljeet Bagga, the new female lead.
 Her character was shown to marry Rajeev (Sudeep Sahir), the male lead, under a certain situation.
 In 2021, she won the 'Favourite Lokpriya Sadasya' award from Gold Comedy Awards for her role as Daljeet Bagga in Tera Yaar Hoon Main.

 Personal life

 Sayantani Ghosh married her long-time boyfriend Anugrah Tiwari on 6 December 2021.

 In January 2022, Ghosh tested positive for COVID-19 along with her husband.
 She took a brief break from shooting and quarantined herself.
-Some time later, she recovered and tested negative for COVID-19, post which she resumed shooting for show.
+After recovery, she resumed shooting for show.